StylishThemes/GitHub-Dark/README.md

 - `npx grunt authors`: Regenerate the `AUTHORS` file based on git history.
 - `npx grunt imagemin`: Minify all images present in the `image` directory.
 - `npx grunt generate`: Regenerate auto-generated CSS rules based on GitHub's stylesheet.
 Run this regularly.
-- `npx grunt patch`: Increment the version on the patch version number.
-Also updates headers and creates a commit.
+- `npx grunt patch`: Increment the version on the patch version number, update headers and create a commit.
-- `npx grunt minor`: Increment the version on the minor version number.
-Also updates headers and creates a commit.
+- `npx grunt minor`: Increment the version on the minor version number, update headers and create a commit.
-- `npx grunt major`: Increment the version on the major version number.
-Also updates headers and creates a commit.
+- `npx grunt major`: Increment the version on the major version number, update headers and create a commit.
 - `npx grunt update`: Update and install dependencies.

 Thanks to all that have [contributed](./AUTHORS) so far!